 in the IAM User Guide

-For more information about service last accessed data, see Reducing Policy Scope by Viewing User Activity
+For more information about service and action last accessed data, see Reducing Permissions Using Service Last Accessed Data

 in the IAM User Guide